-The Strawberry Cough strain has a fun backstory!
-As stoner legend Kyle Kushman tells it, he was in Connecticut when a friend asked if Kushman would be willing to visit a fan that was dying to meet him.
-Kyle obliges, but when led into the basement, he was disappointed to find a real amateur set-up full of unhappy plants.
-Not the worst thing to find a stranger’s basement, but let’s digress.
-Kushman gives his fan a few pointers and begins to leave, but our anonymous grower stops him at the door and hands him a paper bag with a puny clone in it.
-Kushman thinks no more of it until he arrives home to NYC.
-Puzzled by the faint scent of strawberries in his kitchen, his eyes finally lock onto the humble paper bag and the clone that would be refined into Strawberry Cough!
+Kyle Kushman’s Strawberry Cough story goes like this: he was in Connecticut when a friend asked if Kushman would be willing to visit a fan that was dying to meet him.
+Kyle obliged, but when led into the fan’s basement, he was disappointed to find a real amateur set-up full of unhappy plants.
+Not the worst thing to find in a stranger's basement, but let’s not digress.
+Kushman gave his fan a few pointers and began to leave, but our anonymous grower stopped him at the door and handed him a paper bag with a puny clone in it.
+Kushman didn’t think more of it until he arrived home to NYC.
+Puzzled by the faint scent of strawberries in his kitchen, Kyle Kushman’s eyes locked onto the humble paper bag sitting on the counter.
+The moment he opened the paper bag he knew it was something special!
+Inside was what he’d later call Strawberry Cough, and having never smelled anything quite like it, Kushman decided to grow it out!
 You can hear Kushman tell the story himself on this Ganjier episode.

 Strawberry Cough Strain Genetics